DUE TO HIGH DEMAND, THIS TEA IS SOLD OUT.

 – Sifu, the fragrances that are coming from your hut are teasing my nose and my mind!
 They are so enchanting that I can't fall asleep after the long hours of meditation!
 Sometimes I feel the aroma of orchids, sometimes the wind brings me the fragrance of milk and sometimes... sifu, do you drink wine???

-– You'll be surprised, my friend, but all this multiplicity of aromas is coming from one single tea: the Huang Guan Yin "Yellow Goddess" Wuyi Rock Oolong Tea!
+– You'll be surprised, my friend, but all this multiplicity of aromas is coming from one single tea: the Huang Guan Yin "Yellow Goddess" Cliff Tea!
 (And, of course, I don't drink wine!)

-Five times roasted on a traditional wood charcoal fire, this high mountain oolong came out sweet, rich, roasted with a touch of spice and deep floral aroma.
-The taste of the tea changes with each infusion.
-Pleasantly tangy at the beginning soon giving way to sweetness and turns gentle and mild closer to the end.
+Our Huang guan Yin undergoes a traditional five times roasting on wood charcoal fire.
+This high mountain oolong produces a clear and transparent orange-yellow tea soup.
+It is sweet, rich, with a touch of spice and a deep, floral aroma.
+The taste of this tea evolves, getting more profound and complex with each infusion.
+Pleasantly tangy at the beginning, soon giving way to sweetness and turning gentle and mild closer to the end.
+It's a tea that helps you focus and relax at the same time.
+You will feel its strong and lingering aftertaste blooming in your mouth long after the tea ritual has ended.

 6g per 500ml 3-5min